Adherent Mist and Raindrop Removal from a Single Image Using Attentive Convolutional Network: Experiment

+To our knowledge, there are no other comparable studies that work on the same problem (i.e., jointly handling adherent mist and raindrops).
+Thus, we compare the proposed method with the following three compromised aspects:

+(1) Our method is compared with two two-step combinations.
+A two-step combination indicates we successively adopted a pre-trained dehazing approach (that originally focuses on atmospheric haze) and the pre-trained raindrop removal model DeRaindrop (D) by~\cite{1-qian2018attentive} to restore the image.
+In other words, the degraded image is firstly processed by a dehazing model (i.e., GCANet~\cite{2-chen2019gated} (G), or FFANet~\cite{30-qin2019ffa} (F)) and then by D. The two combinations are named as ``G+D'' and ``F+D'', individually.

+(2) We also tried to apply D before G (or F) for comparison.
+These two inverse combinates are denoted as ``D+G'' and ``D+F'', individually.

+(3) Although originally for other tasks, D, G, and F are advanced restoration networks that can be applied to our dataset.
+Therefore, we re-train these three networks using our dataset.
+The three re-trained methods are denoted as ``re-D'', ``re-G'', and ``re-F'', individually.
+For simplification, the degraded image in the test set is denoted as ``DI''.

+The results of Table~\ref{table:1} show that, firstly, it is important to handle adherent mist and raindrops together.
+The co-existence of mist and raindrops might lead to terrible results that are even worse than the degraded images (\eg, G+D results in Table~\ref{table:1}).
+Besides, the three re-trained models generally show effectiveness, especially for re-G and re-F, but our method shows the best performance.

-In practical scenes, the combination of adherent mist and raindrops might severely impair the image, which might block objects from the subjective view.
-Examples in Fig.~\ref{fig:5} and Fig.~\ref{fig:6} exhibit the awful shooting environment and the restoration results from several methods above.
-Due to the space limit, we select D+G and F+D methods (Fig.~\ref{fig:5}), and re-F and re-D methods (Fig.~\ref{fig:6}) as representatives for visual comparison.
-The intuitive restoration examples of all the above methods are provided in the supplementary material.
+In realistic scenes, the combination of adherent mist and raindrops might severely impair the image, blocking many objects from the subjective view.
+Examples in Fig.~\ref{fig:3} exhibit the awful shooting environments and the restoration results from several methods above.
+Specifically, due to space limitations, we only present five relatively high-performance methods (i.e., D+F, re-D, re-G, re-F, Ours) in Fig.~\ref{fig:3} as the intuitively compared methods.

-From Fig.~\ref{fig:5} and Fig.~\ref{fig:6}, we can find that some objects are not distinguishable in the degraded image.
-For example, in the first row of Fig.~\ref{fig:5}, it is hard to count how many cars in the degraded image, and in the second row of Fig.~\ref{fig:6}, the bicycles in front of the car almost disappear in the degraded image, which is vital for self-driving applications.
-If without the correct judgment, the safety of driving algorithms is to be doubted.
-This problem can be effectively handled by our method, as shown in the fifth column in Fig.~\ref{fig:5} and Fig.~\ref{fig:6}.
-In addition, the proposed method can adaptively handle degradations with different extents.
-For both light degradation (e.g., the last example in Fig.~\ref{fig:6}) and severe degradation (e.g., the second example in Fig.~\ref{fig:5}), our method can always keep the reasonable brightness and fine textures.

-According to the attached PSNR / SSIM values (Fig.~\ref{fig:5} and Fig.~\ref{fig:6}), which are used to measure the similarity between the given image and the ground truth, it is proved that the proposed method can obtain relatively cleaner images and fewer artifacts than the other methods.
-The two combination methods (D+G and F+D in Fig.~\ref{fig:5}) sometimes result in serious luminance deviations.
-And the two re-trained methods (re-F and re-D in Fig.~\ref{fig:6}) show more artifacts than the proposed method.